List of available reports

 Sales by contact:

 This report tells you how much you invoiced each contact in total during a specified time period, with separate lines for all the services you did for them.

 Sales tax summary:

-This option lists the sales taxes you owe, grouped monthly by each sales tax you have defined in your Settings.
+This option lists the sales taxes or VAT you owe, grouped monthly by each tax you have defined in your Settings.

-The sales tax summary can be calculated using 2 different methods: cash accounting or accrual basis.
-Most small business use cash accounting (sales taxes are calculated based on the amount and date of the payments received) as opposed to accrual (sales taxes are calculated based on the amount and date of the invoices issued).
+The tax summary can be calculated using 2 different methods: cash accounting or accrual basis.
+Most small business use cash accounting (taxes are calculated based on the amount and date of the payments received) as opposed to accrual (taxes are calculated based on the amount and date of the invoices issued).
 Ask your accountant which one is right for you.

 Additionally, at the moment, taxes are only calculated at item-level rather than invoice-level.
 Again, consult your accountant to see if this is appropriate for you.